BACompton/csce274_01/README.txt

         Square.py is the main program for project 1.
 This program was designed with the iRobot Create 2 in mind.
 The program will begin by initializing the robot's state to PASSIVE mode and then SAFE mode.
-After this point, the robot will now respond to the clean/power button being pressed.
+After this point, the robot will respond to the clean/power button being pressed.

-        When the clean/power button is press and the robot is stopped, it will begin to move clockwise along a square with 250 mm sides by spawning an daemon to control the actuators.
+        When the clean/power button is pressed and the robot is stopped, it will begin to move clockwise along a square with 250 mm sides by spawning a daemon to control the actuators.
 This daemon will track the robot's progress by keeping track of the number of turns left to make.
 It will also calculate the time in between actuator commands by using dead reckoning.
 Alternatively, if the robot is moving when the button is